akshay-rajan/S3/DAA/README.md

 KRUSKALS(graph):
     Initialize an empty graph MST
     while number of edges in MST < n - 1:
-        Choose the edge E in MST with MINIMUM cost if Adding E to MST does not form a cycle in MST:
+        Choose an unvisited edge E in MST with MINIMUM cost Mark E as visited
+        if Adding E to MST does not form a cycle in MST:
             Add E to MST
     return MST